Ferengi-Capitalists/CS3398-Ferengi-S2020/README.md

 - Python

 ## Features
+- Register: Users can register accout
-- Register: User log in options
+- Login/Logout: Users can log out or in
+- Password Reset: Users can request a email to reset password
+- Profile: Users have a profile with an image, email and username
+- Post: Users can share posts on blog
 - Budget Basics: Saves and calculates recurring incomes and expenses
 - Saver: Plan for future costs
 - Reminder: remind user about upcoming dates and se if they need to budget accordingly